This is the multi-page printable view of this section.

 2.3 - Patch transparency

-Build trust in your Endor Magic Patches.
+Build trust in your Endor patches.

 The commands and logs used to test, deploy and build this package are stored for each version of a package as an attestation.